Xiyue Wang: Early life

 Wang was born on December 31, 1980, in Beijing, China.
 He earned a BA in South Asian studies from the University of Washington, attended Harvard University from 2006 to 2008, then later worked for the International Committee of the Red Cross in Afghanistan.
-At Princeton, his thesis adviser is the historian Stephen Kotkin.
+At Princeton, his thesis adviser was historian Stephen Kotkin.

 Detention in Iran

 In 2015, Iran gave Wang a visa to study Persian at an institute in northern Tehran.
 His goal was to do archival research during the trip, for a possible dissertation on nomads on Iran's Turkmen frontier more than 100 years ago.
-Wang received $8,500 from the Princeton history department to go to Iran, as well as no more than $8,800 from the Mossavar-Rahmani Center for Iran and Persian Gulf Studies.
+Wang received $8,500 from Princeton's history department to go to Iran, as well as no more than $8,800 from the Mossavar-Rahmani Center for Iran and Persian Gulf Studies.

 Wang disappeared in August 2016.
 His wife Hua Qu was notified of his detainment by a local Iranian lawyer.

-In prison, Wang faced harsh conditions and did not even have room to straighten his back.
+He was held in Evin Prison.
+While in prison, Wang faced harsh conditions and did not even have room to straighten his back.

 According to Wang's wife, he was not warned that American citizens should not travel to Iran.

-In an interview with BBC Persian (after his release), Wang described his captors as having been explicit about their intent, frankly telling him that he is taken "hostage" to be used for a prisoner swap and to force the US government to release seized Iranian assets.
+In an interview with BBC Persian after he was released, Wang described his captors as having been explicit about their intent, frankly telling him that he is taken "hostage" to be used for a prisoner swap and to force the US government to release seized Iranian assets.
 In an article published in The Atlantic, Wang considers his forty months of prison in Iran as a time to revise his opinion of the Iranian government; he came to believe that Iran's current situation is not “all because of something we did wrong to them”.“I slowly saw: They don’t want to be our friends.
 They don’t want to reconcile.
 They say it clearly [in state propaganda].
 They want us as an enemy, because that is the reason for their existence.”In December 2019, it was announced that Wang would be released in a prisoner swap after three years in prison.

 Free Xiyue Wang movement

 In July 2017, the American Council on Education and 31 other higher education and research associations issued a statement calling for Wang's release.
-More than 1,000 researchers from 25 countries have signed a petition also calling for his safe return.
+More than 1,000 researchers from 25 countries signed a petition also calling for his safe return.

 On September 21, 2018, the United Nations Working Group on Arbitrary Detention found that "there was no legal basis for the arrest and detention of Mr. Wang.
 His deprivation of liberty is arbitrary."

-On February 15, 2019, Princeton students held a Free Xiyue Wang day.
+On February 15, 2019, Princeton students held a Free Xiyue Wang Day event.

 On December 7, 2019, Iran announced the release of Wang in exchange for an Iranian scientist, Masoud Soleimani, held by the United States.